-House Bill 5786 would amend the Michigan Economic Growth Authority Act (MCL 207.808 and 810) to prohibit MEGA from entering into a written agreement with an eligible business unless the eligible business states in writing that it will not hire or contract with any business entity that hires an individual who is not authorized under federal law to work in the United States and that the eligible business will comply in good faith with the verification requirement of federal law to ensure that all employees hired by the applicant or employees of any contractors hired by the applicant are authorized to work in the U.S.
+House Bill 5786 (H-1) would amend the Michigan Economic Growth Authority Act (MCL 207.808 and 810) to prohibit MEGA from entering into a written agreement with an eligible business unless the eligible business states in writing that it will not hire or contract with any business entity that knowingly hires an individual who is not authorized under federal law to work in the United States and that the eligible business will comply in good faith with the verification requirement of federal law to ensure that all employees knowingly hired by the applicant or employees of any contractors hired by the applicant are authorized to work in the U.S.

-When determining which qualifying businesses qualify for tax credits under the act, if all considerations are equal, MEGA would give preference to an eligible business that states in writing that it will (1) hire only residents of Michigan to construct, rehabilitate, develop, or renovate the facility under the act, unless MEGA determines that they could not be accomplished using only state residents; and (2) contract with businesses that agree to hire only state residents to work on such projects, unless the authority determines they could not be accomplished with only state residents.
+When determining which qualifying businesses qualify for tax credits under the act, if all considerations are equal, MEGA would give preference to an eligible business that states in writing that it will hire only residents of Michigan to construct, rehabilitate, develop, or renovate the facility under the act, unless MEGA determines that they could not be accomplished using only state residents for one or more of the following: (1) to the extent necessary to comply with federal law or regulation concerning the use of federal funds or (2) to the extent that key management personnel or individuals with special skills, who are not residents of this state, are needed.